1. How many children are you accepting in September 2017?

 15. How does the funding work?

 Thomson House School is receiving a package of funding direct from the Department for Education to set up the school.
-From September 2013 the school receives a per pupil funding settlement from the Local Authority in line with all maintained primary schools in the Borough.
+The school receives a per pupil funding settlement from the Local Authority in line with all maintained primary schools in the Borough.

 16. Will you look to external sources for top-up funding?